2 How to Use R on a Computer

 Figure 2.5: macOS download options

-Once you have downloaded the (.pkg) installation file (check your Downloads folder if you are unsure where on your computer it is located), open it and follow the setup wizard.
+Once you have downloaded the (.pkg) installation file (check your Downloads folder if you’re unsure where it’s located), open it and follow the setup wizard.
 Keep the default settings unless you have a specific reason to change them.
-Once installation is complete, you can delete the install file and launch the base-R environment from the “launchpad” or applications folder.
+The installer will guide you through a series of screens mostly just clicking “Continue” and entering your password to authorize the installation.

 2.1.3 Linux Installation